 How many of us are guilty of realizing bedtime is in ten minutes, and frantically trying to leap into bed in time to hopefully get the right amount of sleep?
 In reality, your brain is a complicated organ that requires about two hours to calm down before bed.

 Gradually reducing electronics, reading a book, meditating, gentle stretching, or planning for tomorrow are all good ideas to prepare yourself for a good night’s sleep.

 Avoid lights on the blue spectrum, including electronics, before sleeping.
 Those keep your mind awake and alert and affect sleep quality.

 Avoid caffeine in the afternoon or evening.

-Caffeine before bed makes it harder to fall asleep and it can disturb the quality of sleep in the first half of the night.
-Alcohol can ruin the second half of a night of sleep, as that’s when it starts to be processed by the body and acts like a stimulant.
+Caffeine before bed makes it harder to fall asleep and it can disturb the quality of sleep in the first half of the night, and alcohol can ruin the second half of a night of sleep, as that’s when it starts to be processed by the body and acts like a stimulant.

 What happens when you sleep- and why it is important?

-The impact and importance of sleep is much more than just feeling rested.
+The impact and importance of sleep are much more than just feeling rested.
 In an average night of 7-9 hours of sleep, your body will go through four to six sleep cycles.

-You can easily be woken up in the first 5-10 minutes of falling asleep.
-This is where you begin to feel relaxed, and your body starts to slow down and prepares for deeper sleep.
+In the first 5-10 minutes of falling asleep, you can be easily woken.
+This is where you begin to feel relaxed, and your body starts to slow down and prepares for a deeper sleep.
 The light sleep stage is also believed to be when memories are stored in your subconscious.